draftedus/tangram/languages/node/README.md

 ## Platform Support

-Tangram for Node is currently supported for Linux, macOS, and Windows on x86-64/amd64/x64 CPUs.
+Tangram for Node is currently supported for Linux, macOS, and Windows on AMD64 CPUs.
 Are you interested in another platform?
 Get in touch via email at help@tangramhq.com.

 ## Examples

-This repo contains two examples, [examples/basic.py]([examples/basic.py]) and [examples/advanced.py](examples/advanced.py).
+This folder contains three examples, [examples/basic]([examples/basic]), [examples/advanced](examples/advanced), and [examples/typescript](examples/typescript).

 ### Basic